Seeed-Studio/wiki-documents/docs/Grove-6-Position_DIP_Switch.md

 - **[Zip]** [Grove Multi Switch Library](https://github.com/SeeedDocument/Grove-6-Position_DIP_Switch/raw/master/res/Grove-6-Position_DIP_Switch.zip)

+## Project

+This is the introduction Video of this product, simple demos, you can have a try.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wz1GzW2-VW4?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ## Tech Support
 Please do not hesitate to submit the issue into our [forum](https://forum.seeedstudio.com/).